Warning notification:Warning

 Your position on the toilet

-Having a good position on the toilet can help when you are emptying your bowels.
+Having a good position on the toilet can help when you poo.

-Non-urgent advice: Talk to your GP, midwife or obstetrician if:
+Non-urgent advice: Speak to your GP, midwife or obstetrician if:

 • making diet and lifestyle changes does not work